 780-633-3083 | firstname.lastname@example.orgA, City Centre Campus10700 – 104 AvenueEdmonton, AB

-Career Development and Experiential Learning (CDEL) helps students and alumni navigate their career journey with confidence.
+Career Development and Experiential Learning (CDEL) helps students and recent alumni navigate their career journey with confidence.
 We give advice, provide resources, organize events and support experiential learning opportunities, such as internships, field placements and co-ops.

 780-633-3512 | email@example.com, City Centre Campus10700 – 104 AvenueEdmonton, AB